 If, on the other hand, you did not murder this person, you are not guilty of this murder, and you believe that in your heart and you don't think you did anything wrong, then absolutely you should not take a deal.

-We should move ahead full force, even if there's a chance you could lose.
+We should move forward with full force, even if there's a chance you might lose.
 If you're innocent, you must move ahead.
 It would be best if you defended yourself.
 It would be best if you fought the case.
 Let's get the evidence.
 Let's get the witnesses.

 Defendant Testimony in a Murder Case